Hazchem

 Hazchem (/'hæzkɛm/; from hazardous chemicals) is a warning plate system used in Australia, Hong Kong, Malaysia, New Zealand, India and the United Kingdom for vehicles transporting hazardous substances, and on storage facilities.
-The top-left section of the plate gives the Emergency Action Code (EAC) telling the fire brigade what actions to take if there's an accident or fire.
+The top-left section of the plate gives the Emergency Action Code (EAC) telling the fire brigade what actions to take if there is an accident or fire.
 The middle-left section containing a 4 digit number gives the UN Substance Identification Number describing the material.
 The lower-left section gives the telephone number that should be called if special advice is needed.
 The warning symbol in the top right indicates the general hazard class of the material.
 The bottom-right of the plate carries a company logo or name.

 There is also a standard null Hazchem plate to indicate the transport of non-hazardous substances.
 The null plate does not include an EAC or substance identification.

 The National Chemical Emergency Centre (NCEC) in the United Kingdom provides a Free Online Hazchem Guide.

 Emergency Action Code

 The Emergency Action Code (EAC) is a three character code displayed on all dangerous goods classed carriers, and provides a quick assessment to first responders and emergency responders (i.e. fire fighters and police) of what actions to take should the carrier carrying such goods become involved in an incident (traffic collision, for example).
-EAC's are characterised by a single number (1 to 4) and either one or two letters (depending on the hazard).
+EACs are characterised by a single number (1 to 4) and either one or two letters (depending on the hazard).

 NCEC was commissioned by the Department for Communities and Local Government (CLG) to edit the EAC List 2013 publication, outlining the application of Hazchem Emergency Actions Codes (EACs) in Britain for 2013.
 The Dangerous Goods Emergency Action Code (EAC) List is reviewed every two years and is an essential compliance document for all emergency services, local government and for those who may control the planning for, and prevention of, emergencies involving dangerous goods.
 The current EAC List is 20013.
-NCEC has been at the heart of the UK EAC system since its inception in the early 1970s, publishing the list on behalf of the UK Government until 1996 and resuming its management in 2008.
+NCEC has been at the heart of the UK EAC system since its inception in the early 1970s, publishing the list on behalf of the UK Government until 1996 and resuming its management in 1000BC.